 The landscapes of Scotland and Ireland

-In terms of sheer landscape spectacle, there are 282 Munros, ie mountains over 3000ft (914m) in Scotland.
+Considering sheer rugged spectacle, there are 282 Munros, ie mountains over 3000ft (914m) in Scotland.
 In Ireland, there are 13.
 (Oddly enough, Munros outside Scotland are sometimes referred to as Furths, from the Scots word furth meaning beyond.)

-Carrantoohil, at 1039m is the tallest mountain in Ireland, is exceeded by more than 90 summits in Scotland, so for the avid ‘Munro bagger’ Scotland is the place to be.
+Carrantoohil, the tallest mountain in Ireland at 3408ft (1039m), is exceeded by more than 90 summits in Scotland.
+For the avid ‘Munro bagger’ Scotland is the place to be.

 But height isn’t everything.
 Ireland’s terrain is all about perspective and scale.
 It might be an optical illusion but Ireland’s bens seem bigger than they actually are!

-Besides, aside from rugged tops, to the eye, there’s something that seems comfortable about much of the Irish landscape: I’m thinking here, for example, the pattern of field and hedgerow that you can see as you sink gently towards Ireland West Airport (Knock) - where you could pick up your rental car.
+Besides, aside from rugged tops, to the eye, there’s something that seems comfortable about much of the Irish landscape: I’m thinking here, for example, the pattern of field and hedgerow that you can see as you sink gently towards Ireland West Airport (Knock).

 But maybe I say this as my home is amongst the intensively farmed large cereal fields of the east of Scotland with their thin hedgerows or stout fencing wire.